anmaras/cv-project/README.md

 - React Router

-Also working with css modules and react was a breeze for me because i had a better organization and control over the style of each component and finally when i want to make a print of my final cv the react-to-print library was very useful.
+Also working with css modules and react was a breeze for me because i had a better organization and control over the style of each component and finally when i want to make a print of my final cv the react-to-print library is very useful.

 ## Future Improvements